Colin Webb (physicist): Research

-His publications include (as editor in chief) Handbook of Laser Technology and Applications (2003) as well as various papers on lasers and laser mechanisms in academic journals and specialized books.
-He has also co-authored a textbook in laser physics in 2010, with Simon Hooker of Oxford.
+His publications include (as editor in chief) Handbook of Laser Technology and Applications (2003) as well as various papers on lasers and laser mechanisms in academic journals and specialised books.
+He has also co-authored a textbook on laser physics in 2010, with Simon Hooker of Oxford.

 Awards and honours

 Webb was appointed a Member of the Order of the British Empire in 2000.
 He was awarded the Duddell Medal and Prize (now called the Gabor Medal and Prize) in 1985 by the Institute of Physics and delivered the Paterson Lecture of the Royal Society in 1999.
 He won the Richard Glazebrook Medal and Prize in 2001.